I have written a variety of work for the stage, much of it staged successfully in the Kent area, and at the Edinburgh Festival Fringe.

 Dad is angry, Ben is Amy, and Mum is in the margarine tub.

-Trans Pennine premiered in the summer of 2018 and was performed at the Camden Fringe, the Faversham Fringe, and the Edinburgh Festival Fringe where it will return in the summer of 2019.
+Trans Pennine premiered in the summer of 2018 and was performed at the Camden Fringe, the Faversham Fringe, and the Edinburgh Festival Fringe in 2018 and 2019, where it was very warmly received.

 Frank’s son Alex is facing a mental health crisis, and Frank hasn’t a clue what to do about it, or how to get Alex to talk about it.
 He’s got problems of his own, and what’s happening to Alex is opening up wounds he thought long forgotten.
 Weaving real-life stories into a fictional narrative, ‘Being Frank’ uses humour, music, movement and a good deal of honesty to explore men’s relationships with each other, with mental health, and with flat-pack furniture.

-Being Frank will premiere at the Old Fire Station, Tonbridge, this summer before heading to the Edinburgh Festival Fringe.
+Being Frank premiered at the Old Fire Station, Tonbridge, in the summer of 2019 before heading to the Edinburgh Festival Fringe where it received excellent reviews from press and public alike.

 Conversations With My Younger Self